VNG-Realisatie/nlx/docs/docs/understanding-the-basics/introduction.md

 Important business benefits of NLX are:

-* Lower integration costs because of standardised API integration layer
+* Lower integration costs because of standardized API integration layer
 * Better data quality because data is used at the data source
 * Better AVG compliance because end users get insight into data usage
 * Better logging and auditing of data usage